 Lianne is an engineer by background with more than 30 years’ experience in the steel industry with British Steel, Corus and Tata Steel Europe in operational, technical and commercial roles.
 The senior leadership roles Lianne held whilst working in steel involved large transformational change, cultural management and customer focus programmes across Europe, involving many different sites and legal entities.
 Whilst Chief Procurement Officer she developed a category and regional management approach enabled by a “Journey to Procurement Excellence”.
 More recently Lianne set her own company providing a business and technical consulting service; focussing on additive manufacturing, decarbonisation and setting up of new organisations.
 As Chief Executive Officer of BlueLight Commercial Lianne looks to develop a commercially focussed, “Go To”, agile organisation that is aligned to the Policing 2025 vision, driving Commercial excellence for the function, developing a full Commercial Lifecycle Model approach and provide innovative solutions to key issues such as supply chain risk.
 Lianne is an honorary visiting professor at Cardiff University, a fellow of the Royal Academy of Engineering and Fellow of the Institute of Materials, Minerals and Mining, where she engages in chairing panels, developing future leaders, and the development of supply chain resilience and decarbonisation policies.

-Heather Benjamin is proud to have served on several board roles since she left Centrica plc eight years ago, where she was the Chief Procurement Officer.
-She was recently appointed chair of Air Ambulances UK following the successful merger of the membership-based Association of Air Ambulances and the national charity Air Ambulances UK She is also a non-executive director and chair of remuneration at Supply Chain Coordination Ltd (SCCL) - the organisation which manages the sourcing, delivery and supply of healthcare products and services and food for NHS Trusts and healthcare organisations across England and Wales.
-Previously, Heather was senior independent director on the boards in Portsmouth Water and Cheque and Credit Clearing Company, where she experienced collaborating with several bank members, when she was chair of risk committee.
-Her charity roles include chair at Walsingham Support, where she has since been appointed Honorary President.
-She has previously been a trustee in Volunteering England and for The Academy of St Martins in the Fields international orchestra.
+Heather Benjamin is proud to have served on several board roles since she left Centrica plc, where she was the Chief Procurement Officer until 2012.
+She was recently appointed Chair of ShareSoc which is the member organisation for individual private investors.
+She is also a Non-Executive Director and Chair of Remuneration at Supply Chain Coordination Ltd (SCCL) - the organisation which manages the sourcing, delivery and supply of healthcare products and services and food for NHS Trusts and healthcare organisations across England and Wales.
+Previously, Heather was Senior Independent Director on the boards in Portsmouth Water and Cheque and Credit Clearing Company, where she experienced collaborating with several bank members, when she was Chair of Risk committee.
+Her charity roles include Chair of Trustees for Air Ambulances UK and Chair at Walsingham Support, where she has since been appointed Honorary President.
+She has previously been a Trustee in Volunteering England and for The Academy of St Martins in the Fields international orchestra.
+She is also Vice President for The Leaders Club.

 Paul Sanford has served in Norfolk Constabulary throughout his policing career joining in 1999.
 He started as a response office in Norwich and then held a variety of uniform and detective roles in all ranks from Constable to Superintendent and was promoted to Superintendent in 2008.
 Paul has held a number of posts including District Commander for South Norfolk, District Commander in Norwich and Head of CID.
 He is an experienced firearms and public order commander and has also been the Senior Investigating Officer on a number of significant criminal investigations.
 More recently, Paul spent three years coordinating the activity of the National Police Chief's Council Violence and Public Protection Portfolio.
 During this period, Paul was the Police lead for the implementation and rollout of the national Child Abuse Image Database (CAID).
 In April 2017, Paul was appointed as Assistant Chief Constable for Local Policing in Norfolk Police and in 2019 was appointed Deputy Chief Constable.
 Paul became Temporary Chief Constable in May 2021 and was promoted in December 2021.
 Paul is the Chair of the NPCC Finance Coordination Committee.
 Having lived in Norfolk for all but a few years of his life, Paul has a passion for the County and policing.